0.1 Flaws and All

-0.1 Flaws and All. is the debut studio album by the South Korean indie rock band Wave to Earth.
+0.1 Flaws and All. (stylized in all lowercase) is the debut studio album by the South Korean indie rock band Wave to Earth.
 The album was released on April 20, 2023.

 Background

 0.1 Flaws and All is recorded with a bright pop sound on A side and a jazz sound on B side that drives its "dark atmosphere".
 Kim Daniel said in an interview: "I think everyone can be perfect when they acknowledge their flaws rather than ignore or hide them.
 I wanted to deliver this message."